+Hunter completed his PhD in 2020, with his research exploring how movement assessment can help guide exercise prescription.
 Prior to this, Hunter completed his degree in Applied Sciences (Human Movement and Health Studies) in 2012, majoring in Sport and Exercise Science.
-In 2014 he completed a Masters Degree in Exercise Science (Strength and Conditioning), before undertaking an Honours year that resulted in the development of an aerobic exercise test for active duty fire service personnel.
-Other areas of interest include all aspects of...
+In 2014 he completed a Masters Degree ...
 Read more

 About me

+Hunter completed his PhD in 2020, with his research exploring how movement assessment can help guide exercise prescription.
 Prior to this, Hunter completed his degree in Applied Sciences (Human Movement and Health Studies) in 2012, majoring in Sport and Exercise Science.
 In 2014 he completed a Masters Degree in Exercise Science (Strength and Conditioning), before undertaking an Honours year that resulted in the development of an aerobic exercise test for active duty fire service personnel.
-Other areas of interest include all aspects of exercise prescription, with emphasis on modes of training that can elicit functionally relevant outcomes in athletic, healthy, and clinical populations.
+Other areas of interest include all aspects of exercise prescription, with emphasis on modes of training that can elicit relevant outcomes in athletic, healthy, and clinical populations.

-He is currently supervising two PhD, four masters by research, and two honours students, all within the broad realm of Exercise Science.
+Hunter has been teaching at the University of South Australia since 2012, and researching since 2016.
+He is currently supervising three PhD, five masters by research, and two honours students, all within the broad realm of Exercise Science.

 About me